 What the stats say

-The Portuguese Grand Prix is nothing new to F1.
-Last held in 1996 at Circuito do Estoril, the race has taken place on 25 occasions.
-Of those, 16 were Formula One World Championship events – three of which have been won by McLaren, and all with Alain Prost behind the wheel (1984, 1987, and 1988).
-Indeed, both ’84 and ’88 saw us come away with one-two finishes, with Niki Lauda and Ayrton Senna in second respectively – the former’s podium enough to clinch the title by half a point from team-mate Alain.
+Take a deeper dive into the history books and you’ll find that prior to 2020, the last time the Portuguese Grand Prix was held was in 1996 at Circuito do Estoril.
+We’ve won this race a total of three times, all with Alain Prost behind the wheel (1984, 1987, and 1988).
+Both ’84 and ’88 saw us come away with one-two finishes, with Niki Lauda and Ayrton Senna in second respectively – the former’s podium enough to clinch the title by half a point from team-mate Alain.

 What to watch out for